stlouiss/ACLS_Humanities_eBook_Collection_Metadata_Curation/README.md

 # Preliminary Metadata Curation: ACLS Humanities eBook Collection on Fulcrum

+IMPORTANT:

-READ_ME editing is in process.
+The editing process for our READ_ME is ongoing.
 Please bear with us as we continue to revise this document!

 ## Python Script for Initial Metadata Curation